North Carolina drone startup PrecisionHawk makes fifth acquisition of 2018 with Uplift Data Partners

 The Uplift acquisition was preceded by the acquisitions of Hazon and InspecTools in September, and Droners and AirVid in February.
 Those acquisitions were enabled by a $75 million funding round in January.

 Founded in 2010, PrecisionHawk initially focused on the agriculture industry.
-Its investors include Intel Capital, Verizon Ventures, and Comcast Ventures, and has about 150 employees.
+Its investors include Intel Capital, Verizon Ventures, and Comcast Ventures, and it has about 150 employees.

-This year’s acquisitions have filled one of two buckets necessary as PrecisionHawk seeks to take on more clients across the country, in a wider variety of industries.
+This year’s acquisitions have filled two of the buckets necessary as PrecisionHawk seeks to take on more clients across the country, in a wider variety of industries.
 Droners and AirVid were both platforms that allowed companies to hire licensed drone pilots, enabling PrecisionHawk to build up its network of contract pilots.
 Today, the company has a network of 15,000 contract drone pilots, as well as 30 full-time pilots on staff that can be hired out for jobs.

 Uplift, Hazon, and InspecTools meanwhile were vertical acquisitions — Hazon and InspecTools both specialized in developing drone and technology services for the utility and renewable energy market respectively.

-PrecisionHawk bills itself as a “full enterprise solution stack” meaning that it both provides the necessary hardware and software to help companies gather and interpret aerial data, as well as integrate it into the company’s own enterprise solutions.
+PrecisionHawk bills itself as a “full enterprise solution stack,” meaning that it both provides the necessary hardware and software to help companies gather and interpret aerial data, as well as integrate it into the company’s own enterprise solutions.

 Chasen told VentureBeat that some customers — like Syngenta, a large agrichemical business and also an investor in PrecisionHawk — seek to set up their own drone divisions.
-In that case, PrecisionHawk is helping Syngenta train and license their own pilots, as well as develop algorithms to analyze the aerial data collected.
+In one such case, PrecisionHawk is helping Syngenta train and license their own pilots, as well as develop algorithms to analyze the aerial data collected.
 Other customers only want to use PrecisionHawk’s drones for a specific project, like Exxon Mobile, which hired PrecisionHawk to gather aerial data along its pipelines in Alaska.

 According to Chasen, PrecisionHawk’s largest customers pay up to seven or eight figures for its services, while its smallest customers may pay $15,000 for an individual drone and software package.
 He said that PrecisionHawk has hundreds of customers now, but declined to give a specific number.